Georgetown Green Office FAQ

 - Recognition for your accomplishments on the Georgetown Sustainability website.

-- An electronic logo to display on your website to show your green commitment to your visitors.
+- An electronic logo to add to your email or display on your website to show your green commitment to other members of the Georgetown community.

-- Opportunities to show off and share your office’s proudest green accomplishments to other GU employees at a celebration in 2011.
+- Opportunities to show off and share your office’s proudest green accomplishments to other GU employees at an annual celebration in 2023.

 Can we get credit for things we are already doing?

 Yes!
-If you are already undertaking green office practices this is a great way to gain recognition for them.
+If you are already undertaking green office practices, participating in this program is a great way to gain recognition for them.

 Does it cost anything to participate?

-No; there is no cost to participate in the 2011 GU Green Office program.
+No; there is no cost to participate in the Georgetown Green Office program.

 Which offices can participate?